my-org-hu/aks-secure-baseline/03-aad.md

    TENANTID_AZURERBAC=$(az account show --query tenantId -o tsv)
    ```

 1. Playing the role as the Contoso Bicycle Azure AD team, login into the tenant where Kubernetes Cluster API authorization will be associated with.
-If you have created a new Azure AD tenant to provide Kubernetes RBAC API, please replace the tenant ID with the informaton you write down when preparing for Prequisites.
+If you have created a new Azure AD tenant to provide Kubernetes RBAC API, please replace the tenant ID with the informaton you write down when preparing for Prequisites and use the "aksworkshop" user you have configured to log in.
    ```bash
    az login -t <Replace-With-ClusterApi-AzureAD-TenantId> --allow-no-subscriptions TENANTID_K8SRBAC=$(az account show --query tenantId -o tsv)